Back

 Strategic Friction vs. AOV Maximisation: The ₹99 Pricing Masterclass

-The most instructive PM lesson in this entire teardown is not in the UX frameworks.
-It is in Zepto's fee structure change from November 2025 — and the second-order thinking behind it.
+The most instructive lesson I took from this teardown is not in the UX frameworks.
+It is in Zepto's fee structure change from November 2025 - and the second-order thinking behind it.

 On the surface, Zepto eliminating handling fees, surge fees, and rain fees looks like a pure consumer-friendly move, backed by Zepto's strong funding position following its 2024 fundraising rounds.
-But that reading is shallow.
-Here is what actually happened:
+But I think that reading is shallow.
+Here is what I believe actually happened:

 Zepto replaced visible friction (fees) with invisible friction (a lower free-delivery threshold).